seanlowe/obsidian-timelines/docs/content/docs/00_overview/00_overview.md

 For those coming from Darakah's original plugin, *things have diverged* and do not work the same way.

-Please take the time to read all the way through.
+Please take the time to read all the way through, or take some time to watch this (admittedly basic) [video tutorial](https://www.youtube.com/watch?v=4SQWnjniQAE).
 Thanks!

 <br>